Atlantic County Executive: Dick Squires: 1980–1999

-Richard "Dick" Squires was born in 1932 in Atlantic City and was raised Egg Harbor Township.
+Richard "Dick" Squires was born in 1932 in Atlantic City and was raised in Egg Harbor Township.

 A former Freeholder, Republican Squires defeated Worthington in the 1979 general election.
-Squires served in office as county executive for 20 years, until deciding in 1999 that he would not run for re-election.
-Squires won re-election in 1987, defeating Democrat Mary Haynie in an election that had focused on plans for the expansion of Atlantic City International Airport.
+Squires served in office as county executive for 20 years until deciding in 1999 that he would not run for re-election.
+Squires won re-election in 1987, defeating Democrat Mary Haynie in an election focused on plans for the expansion of Atlantic City International Airport.

 Dennis Levinson: 2000–present

-Republican Dennis Levinson was raised in Ventnor City and graduated from Atlantic City High School, before earning a bachelor's degree at Glassboro State College (now Rowan University).
+Republican Dennis Levinson was raised in Ventnor City and graduated from Atlantic City High School before earning a bachelor's degree at Glassboro State College (now Rowan University).
 He taught history for three decades at the Northfield Community Schools.

-Prior to his election to the Board of Freeholders he served as a Councilmember in the city of Northfield from 1982 to 1986.
+Before his election to the Board of Freeholders, he served as a Councilmember in Northfield from 1982 to 1986.
 First elected as a freeholder in an upset over Joe Messick, Levinson was chosen by his peers as Freeholder Chairman six times.

 Levinson was first elected Atlantic County Executive in 1999, winning 53% of the vote and spending $111,000 to defeat Democrat Tom Foley.
 He was re-elected in 2003 with 83% of the vote and no Republican opposition.
 In 2007, Levinson won with 65% of the vote, defeating Sheriff Jim McGeittigan, a Republican who changed parties to run for election.
 In 2011, Levinson again won reelection with two-thirds of the vote, defeating Democrat Clifton Sudler, who had never previously run for elective office.
 In 2015, Democratic challenger Jim Schroeder dropped out of the race in September, weeks before the election, citing health concerns.
-Schroeder's name stayed on the ballot and Levinson won with 63% of the vote, by a margin of 28,431 to 16,542.
+Schroeder's name stayed on the ballot, and Levinson won with 63% of the vote, from 28,431 to 16,542.